snowdj/Julia/Intro/HelloWorld.md

 println("Hello, World!")
 </code></pre>

-We are using Julia's println method to log a message to the console.
+We are using Julia's `println` method to log a message to the console.
 Now we just need to run the file.
 This can be done by pressing the green run button in the upper right corner.
 The run button will always run the active file.
 You'll notice that this opens the console automatically.
 The console's visibility can be toggled by clicking the word "Console" where it appears at the bottom.

 You can also run files manually by using Julia's include command.
 This command can be used in the console or within other files.
 Including a file evaluates its contents and can be used to modularize your programs by splitting subsets of logic or libraries into individual files.
 In the console you have to giveinclude the complete absolute path.
 This is made easy by right-clicking on the file name in the file system panel and choosing "Copy absolute path" and then pasting it in the console with Ctrl-V
+<pre><code>
-1.	# In the console
+# In the console

-2.
-3.	include("/yourDirectory/hello.jl")
+include("/yourDirectory/hello.jl")
+</code></pre>
 When you run this command you should see output in your console.
 To illustrate how to use this command within another file, create another file called main.jl and add:
+<pre><code>
-1.	# In main.jl
+# In main.jl

-2.
-3.	include("hello.jl")
+include("hello.jl")
+</code></pre>
-If you then run main.jl you should see the output from hello.jl in the console.
+If you then run `main.jl` you should see the output from hello.jl in the console.

 #### Conclusion
 You have now completed the first tutorial, which illustrates how to create files, how to open them, how to log output, and how to load files within the program.